CalAmp

-CalAmp Corporation is an Irvine, California-based provider of Internet of things (IoT) software applications, cloud services, data intelligence and telematics products and services.
-The company's technology includes edge computing devices and SaaS-based applications for remotely tracking and managing vehicles, drivers, cargo and other mobile assets as part of a fleet telematics system.
+CalAmp Corporation is an Irvine, California-based provider of Internet of things (IoT) software applications, cloud services, data intelligence and 'telematics products and services.
+The company's technology includes edge computing devices and SaaS-based applications for remotely tracking and managing vehicles, drivers, cargo, and other mobile assets as part of a fleet telematics system.
 The company also owns the patents and trademarks for the LoJack Stolen Vehicle Recovery System and provides connected car and lot management products.

 History

-CalAmp was founded as California Amplifier Inc. in Newbury Park, California in 1981, by Jacob Inbar and David Nichols, who worked together at a microwave division of Eaton Corporation.
+CalAmp was founded as California Amplifier Inc. in Newbury Park, California, in 1981, by Jacob Inbar and David Nichols, who worked together at a microwave division of Eaton Corporation.
 The company originally made amplifiers and other equipment used to transmit microwave signals for satellite video and broadband communications.
 The company began trading on NASDAQ in 1983.

 By 1986, the company had relocated to Camarillo, California, and stopped making amplifiers for the consumer market.

-In 1999, the company entered the direct broadcast satellite (DBS) market by acquiring Texas-based Gardiner Group, a satellite dish component provider.
+In 1999, the company entered the direct broadcast satellite (DBS) market by acquiring Texas-based Gardiner Group, a satellite dish-component provider.

 In December 2003, the company acquired communications software company Vytek Corp, for $76.8 million.

 In March 2004, the company relocated to Oxnard, California.
 In August, the company changed its name to CalAmp Corp.

-In May 2006, the company acquired Montreal, Canada-based wireless radio company Dataradio, to expand its wireless data communications business for public safety and machine to machine (M2M) applications.
-It also acquired the mobile resource management line from Carlsbad, California-based location tracking company TechnoCom to offer enterprise asset tracking systems and fleet management applications.
+In May 2006, the company acquired Montreal, Canada-based wireless radio company Dataradio, to expand its wireless data communications business for public safety and machine to machine applications.
+It also acquired the mobile resource management line from Carlsbad, California-based location tracking company TechnoCom to offer enterprise asset tracking systems' and fleet management applications.

-In 2007, the company acquired the Aercept Vehicle Tracking business from wireless telematics service provider AirIQ, expanding its automatic vehicle location (AVL) capabilities.
+In 2007, the company acquired the Aercept Vehicle Tracking business from wireless telematics service provider AirIQ, expanding its automatic vehicle location capabilities.

-By 2010, the company was focused on selling IoT hardware, including the TCU, and DBS solutions.
+By 2010, the company was focused on selling IoT hardware, including the telematic control unit and DBS solutions.

 In December 2012, the company announced the acquisition of Herndon, Virginia-based fleet management application provider Wireless Matrix Corp for $53 million.

 In February 2013, the company announced a stock offering that was intended in part to fund the Wireless Matrix Corp purchase.